 First, let me try and put this lack of movement or complacency in perspective and take a few widely followed stocks, reasonably volatile, in 3 major sectors, all in the S&P 500.
 You all know them …AAPL ($108) GS ($170) and XOM ($88).
 A 1% move in AAPL would be $1.08.
 The same move for GS would be $1.70 and XOM $.88.
-So to say that for 41 trading days and may I add that within that time we have had MAJOR earnings releases, an ever so sensitive US jobs #, two speeches by Fed Chair Yellen as the interest rate debate goes on, a post Brexit hangover (although FTSE and DAX will disagree) and wild swings in FX markets, that AAPL has NOT had a $1.08 intraday move or GS a $1.70 move is astounding to say the least.
-Side note: The pending US Presidental Elections add increased uncertainty and as we all know the markets disdain change but some argue a Clinton victory priced in but even so its eerie to say the least.
+So to say that for 41 trading days and may I add that within that time we have had MAJOR earnings releases, an ever so sensitive US jobs #, two speeches by Fed Chair Yellen as the interest rate debate goes on, a post Brexit hangover (although FTSE and DAX will disagree) and wild swings in FX markets, that AAPL has NOT had a $1.08 intraday move or GS a $1.70 move is astounding, to say the least.
+Side note: The pending US Presidental Elections add increased uncertainty and as we all know the markets disdain change but some argue a Clinton victory priced in but even so it’s eerie.

-This is ever so evident in the price action and chart of the VXX and the more ‘sexy’ trading vehicle UVXY (all above equites are on NYSE/NASDAQ) in what many experts are calling this the most hated/boring rally of all-time as many if all indcies hit new highs and complacency at all time low.
-To digress, the VXX provides exposure to S&P short term futures of 30 day volatility.
-Many use for a hedge or protection but the more rogue traders trade the UVXY to try and time the market, a ‘no-no’ right there.
+This is ever so evident in the price action and chart of the VXX and the more ‘sexy’ trading vehicle UVXY (all above equities are on NYSE/NASDAQ) in what many experts are calling this the most hated/boring rally of all-time as many if all indices hit new highs and complacency at an all-time low.
+To digress, the VXX provides exposure to S&P short term futures of 30-day volatility.
+Many use it for a hedge or protection but the more rogue traders trade the UVXY to try and time the market, a ‘no-no’ right there.

 With this recent lack of volatility I am finding many many traders, myself included, are breaking major disciplines and developing bad habits.
-In modesty set aside, my edge here is that after two decades or trading, my rules that I have been taught and leanred HAVE turned into habits and habits are much harder to break than a rules.
+In modesty set aside, my edge here is that after two decades of trading, my rules that I have been taught and learned HAVE turned into habits and habits are much harder to break than rules.
 The number one rule being broken is selling winners and holding losers…or even worse, ADDING to losers.
-Many trades are becoming ‘investments’.
+Many traders are becoming ‘investments’.
 My holding times have increased as well but it is my model to be mixed or be on both sides of the market.

 Head of Trading